StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 ![Topology Perspective - Unmerged OTEL Components](../../../../.gitbook/assets/v50_otel_topology_perspective_healthy_component.png)

 These relations are based on the parent and child structure.
 A relationship is drawn from a parent component to a child component.

+This means that:
-This means that `Service Name: Child Component` has the parent id set as `Service Name: Parent Component` and `Service Name: Child 2 Component` has the parent id set as `Service Name: Child Component`
+* `Service Name: Child Component` has the parent ID set as `Service Name: Parent Component`
+* `Service Name: Child 2 Component` has the parent ID set as `Service Name: Child Component`

-## Health State Flow
+## Health state propagation

-Important to also remember that the health state only propagates up, so that means if we have the following
+In StackState, the health state of a component will propagate upwards through the dependency tree.
+This means that in the following situation:

 ```text
 Service Name: Parent Component